 What if a student has an erratic or packed schedule, with frequent conflicts due to other commitments (such as sports, music, or drama)?

 Each course meets only once a week during the academic year (with holidays during school breaks), so students must be able to attend most classes to make real progress.
-Students who have frequent conflicts are best advised either to schedule private coaching sessions with me (in person at my location, or remotely via Skype) or to retain a private tutor who can visit them at home on a schedule of their own choosing.
+Students who have frequent conflicts are best advised either to schedule private coaching sessions with me or to retain a private tutor who can meet them on a schedule of their own choosing.